South Lake Tahoe in January

 Brilliant Sunsets

 No visit is truly complete without an unforgettable sunset.
 From whichever part of the shore you get to, slow down and watch the mind-bending, timeless, therapeutic, and awesome landscape surrounding us.
-If you’re unsure where to find a good spot to see the sunset, click here for some suggestions!
+If you’re unsure where to find a good spot to see the sunset, here are some suggestions.

 Snowshoes are in style